General Math Placement Information

-All students taking the MPE will be placed into at least MATH 101, Math in the Social Sciences.
+All students taking the MPE will be eligible for at least MATH 101, Math in the Social Sciences and STAT 100, Statistical Literacy.
 The other entry-level math courses at Colorado State have enforced prerequisites that require you to demonstrate a greater level of algebra preparation on the MPE than is required for MATH 101.
 The entry-level math courses are:

 |MATH 101||Math in the Social Sciences,|

 |MATH 117||College Algebra in Context I.|